Stewart Culin: Professional life

 Although he had no formal training, Robert Stewart Culin is known today as an expert on games as well as for his museum work.
 His influence was not limited to the two great institutions where he spent his career—the University of Pennsylvania and the Brooklyn Museum.
 Culin was also a founding member of both the American Anthropological Association and the American Folklore Society, and was an experienced collector and exhibitor who organized exhibitions at world's fairs in Madrid (1892) and Chicago (1893).
 He was elected a member of the American Philosophical Society in 1897.
+In the same year, he was elected as a lay member of the Salmagundi Club New York.

 Culin's collecting methodology in many ways exemplified the attitudes and assumptions of the heyday of anthropological collecting known as the "museum age" (1875–1925).
 His major focus was to understand the "language of things", which resulted in innovative exhibitions and collaboration with several colleagues, especially in the worlds of fashion and design.
 He was a meticulous record keeper whose exhaustive documentation practices, unique to museums today, created a level of documentation that set standards in the field.
 Culin endeavored to document both the meanings and the origins of the objects he collected.

 Culin began his career by studying the life and culture of Chinese Americans in Philadelphia.
 During the 1890s, while employed at the University of Pennsylvania, he turned his attention to Native American culture.
 After resigning from the university in 1903, Culin was appointed Curator of the Brooklyn Museum's newly established Department of Ethnology.
 Under the parentage of the Brooklyn Institute of Arts and Sciences (founded 1890), the museum was about to embark on a new era, "building up great ethnological collections, sending out expeditions for the acquiring of antiquities, first over all America, then over the entire world".

 Culin immediately set out on a series of field trips through the Southwest, California, and the Northwest Coast.
 By 1911, he had collected more than nine thousand Native American objects and acquired or created an astonishing level of attendant documentation.
 Believing that he had collected everything necessary to represent Native Americans, he turned his interests to the cultures of Asia and finally Eastern Europe.
 Culin was concerned not only with finding and acquiring objects for the museum, but also with documenting the maker, the social position of the seller, the circumstances of purchase, the provenance, the use of the object, and the cultural life of the region.
 Thus, the collection includes information on the cultural and historical context of objects, as seen through Culin's eyes.
 Like his colleagues, what Culin collected and decided not to collect (both of which are documented here) are important parameters in the history of cultural representation in museums.
 His opinions and biases are evident throughout the collection.